31 Essential Woodworking Tools Found in Most Workshops

 14. Tape Measure

-A tape measure is a basic tool in the woodworking workshop.
+A tape measure is a primary tool in the woodworking workshop.
 Measure twice and cut once means this is one of the most-used tools in your workshop.
 Plus, having a high-quality tape that you can read is essential.
-Most tape measures extend out to 25 feet, but modern digital devices can extend the range even further.
+Most tape measures extend to 25 feet, but modern digital devices can extend the range even further.

 15. Wood Finish